Salesforce integration with OpenFin Container

 The getConnection

-if the connection was not found or is no longer valid (that is, if both access and refresh tokens have expired).
+if either the user is not currently authenticated to Salesforce or if the Connected App has not previously been authorized.
 To retrieve the connection, the values of the parameters must be the same as the values that were passed to create the connection.

 An existing connection can be retrieved by calling the getConnection